The research on the Green family is in an attempt to discover who Frances Green is that married John Heaphy, in 1799, St. Munchins, COI, Limerick.

 Freeman's Journal, Tuesday 31 May 1791.
 Married in Limerick, James Cockburne Esq., Lieut. in the 69th Regiment to Miss Fanny Green, dau to the late Francis Green of the County of Limerick, Esq.

 Anne Green, baptised 05.05.1775, Kilkeedy, Limerick.
-Anne married Richard Tooker, Cork in 1792.
+Anne married Richard Tooker, of Anne-mount, Cork in 1792.

 Dublin Evening Post.
 06 November 1792.
 Marriages: At Limerick, Richard Tooker, of Cork, Esq, to Miss Anne Green, daughter to the late Francis Green, Esq, of Graigue, Co.
 Limerick.